mewing0328/CalenDaily/README.md

 ## Demonstration
 ### GIFS
 #### CalenDaily Demo Below:
-Demo of adding items, deleting items, and colors changing dependent on current hour.
+Demo of adding items, deleting items, and colors changing depending on the current hour.
-Demo of functionality of buttons for saving and clearing all tasks.
+Demo of the functionality of buttons for saving and clearing all tasks.

 #### CalenDaily Demo Below:
     For this GIF demo, I demonstrate the following:
     - Save buttons are functional.
     - Text area is editable.
-    - End-user can save their to dos.
+    - End-user can save tasks.
     - The application automatically reloads.
-    - After reload, objects in the local storage are displayed on the browser.
+    - After reloading, objects in the local storage are displayed on the browser.
     - Alerts when to dos items are successfully saved in the local storage.
     - The current date is displayed.
     - The hours are colored depending on whether the hour was in the past, is in the present, or is in the future.
-    - The local storage clears an object when user deletes and saves the hour row.
+    - The local storage clears an object when the user deletes and saves the hour row.
     - The user can clear all tasks in local storage by clicking the clear all tasks button.

 <img src=./assets/images/demo.gif style="width:40rem">